SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-java.md

 This tutorial assumes that you have access to a running Solace VMR with the following configuration:

 * A management user `admin` with password `admin`, authorized with a minimum access scope level of *global/read-write*.
-This is currently available with the default installation of the VMR but may change in the future.

 One simple way to get access to a Solace message router is to start a Solace VMR load as outlined [here]({{ site.docs-vmr-setup }}){:target="_top"}.